nice-digital/NICE-model-repo/README.md

 This model has been created as part of a National Institute for Health and Care Excellence (NICE) pilot aimed both at reducing the long-term resource requirements for appraisal within crowded treatment pathways and at assessing the feasibility of incorporating treatment sequences into decision making.

-The Exeter Oncology Model: RCC edition has been constructed as part of [pathways pilot appraisal ID6186](https://www.nice.org.uk/guidance/indevelopment/gid-ta11186) and the [appraisal of cabozantinib plus nivolumab ID6184](https://www.nice.org.uk/guidance/ta964).
+The Exeter Oncology Model: RCC edition has been constructed as part of:

+> National Institute for Health and Care Excellence (NICE). **Renal cell carcinoma Pathways Pilot [ID6186]**.
+In development [GID-TA11186]. <https://www.nice.org.uk/guidance/indevelopment/gid-ta11186>.
+>
+> National Institute for Health and Care Excellence (NICE). **Cabozantinib with nivolumab for untreated advanced renal cell carcinoma.
+Technology appraisal guidance [TA964]**. <https://www.nice.org.uk/guidance/ta964>

 The development of this model is described in the publication:

-> Lee, D., Burns, D. & Wilson, E. NICE’s Pathways Pilot: Pursuing Good Decision Making in Difficult Circumstances.
+> Lee, D., Burns, D. & Wilson, E. **NICE’s Pathways Pilot: Pursuing Good Decision Making in Difficult Circumstances**.
 PharmacoEconomics Open (2024). <https://doi.org/10.1007/s41669-024-00490-x>.

 No data is contained in the code.
 All input data is contained in the data folder, dummy data is provided where the data used in the appraisal was marked as confidential.